swissalpine/AndroidAPS/README.md

 This version does not have all changes of my branch sport-changes.
 Fully integrated are
 - Activity mode
 - Ketoacidosis protection
+- Additional hypo strategy: hypoTT + tbr 50% @ 60 min
 - reduced SMB functionality (no SMB if blood glucose is below 100 mg/dl)

-autoISF has the same status as in the official master branch, but does not yet have all the functions of the current version
+autoISF has the same status as in the official master branch 3.3.1, but does not yet have all the functions which are developed

-The additional hypo-strategy is missing and possibly not all designs are adapted to very small screens.
+The attempt to use steps from Wear OS watches for Activity Mode has not yet been tested.

 Otherwise the usual disclaimer applies:
 This repo has some private changes concerning tbr management, iob and layout.
 This is experimental!
 Please use the master branch Nightscout!
 URL: https://github.com/nightscout/AndroidAPS